PREGNANCY, BABIES & PETS

 FIRST IMPRESSIONS

 Once your baby reaches around six‐months of age and is able to reach out and grab, your dog will be of great interest to her.
-As long as she is not yet crawling or upwardly mobile, you should be able to place her on the ground or in her bouncer and allow her to look at your dog whilst he sits calmly near her.
-Praise your dog when he is behaving calmly around your baby and use times such as this to pay some positive attention to him like giving him a tummy rub or pats.
+As long as she is not yet crawling or upwardly mobile, you should be able to place them on the ground or in their bouncer and allow them to look at your dog whilst they sit calmly near her.
+Praise your dog when they are behaving calmly around your baby and use times such as this to pay some positive attention to them like giving them a tummy rub or pats.

 Don’t panic if your dog gets close enough to have a sniff or even a lick of your baby’s head.
-This is your dog’s way of investigating this new creature in his life and scolding him for it will only confuse him.
-If you don’t want him to get too close, then calmly move away from your dog and praise him for keeping his distance from the baby.
+This is your dog’s way of investigating this new creature in their life and scolding them for it will only confuse them.
+If you don’t want them to get too close, then calmly move away from your dog and praise them for keeping their distance from the baby.

 ON THE MOVE

 When your baby begins crawling and moving around, you will find yourself having to ‘baby‐proof’ your home to a whole new degree!
 This also means keeping a much closer eye on the interactions between your dog and baby.
-Your baby will desperately want to grab onto your dog and pull on and gum anything she can get her little hands on!
+Your baby will desperately want to grab onto your dog and pull on and gum anything they can get their little hands on!
 It is best at this age to only allow your baby and dog to interact whilst baby is under your control.
 For example, sit baby on your knee and call your dog to come and sit near you.
-Guiding her hands, allow her to stroke your dog’s fur.
-Praise your dog if he remains calm during these kind of interactions.
+Guiding their hands, allow them to stroke your dog’s fur.
+Praise your dog if they remains calm during these kind of interactions.

-When your baby is this age, it is best to keep her play area as a dog‐free zone so as to protect your dog from any unexpected grabbing and pulling by baby.
+When your baby is this age, it is best to keep them play area as a dog‐free zone so as to protect your dog from any unexpected grabbing and pulling by baby.

 Keeping these early interactions between your baby and your dog positive will ensure that neither your baby nor your dog will have any reason to fear or have anxiety about each other.
 This in turn will create a safer environment for your baby and a happier and more relaxed one for you and your dog!